Are you the Peter Jennings I know?

 - went to A.N.Myer Secondary School in Niagara Falls from 1963 to 1968.

-- interfaced a surplus Model 15 teletype to a homebrew computer in 1965 and programmed it to play chess openings.
+- interfaced a surplus Model 15 teletype to a homebrew computer in 1965 and programmed it to play chess openings and present quizes.

 - was licensed as VE3GEJ in 1965.
-When my dad was licensed in 1986, he took the same call.
+His father was licensed in 1986, and took the same call.

 - built a Nuclear Magnetic Resonance Spectrometer in his basement as a teenager, as one does.

-- won a trip to represent Canada at the London International Youth Science Fortnight, 1968.
+- represented Canada at the London International Youth Science Fortnight, 1968.

-- studied Math, Physics, Fine Art, Philosophy and Psychology at McMaster University (1968-1971), where he lived in New House, Whidden Hall.
+- studied Math, Physics, Fine Art, Philosophy and Psychology at McMaster University (1968-1971), where he lived in New House, Whidden Hall with Ivan Reitman.

-- was accepted into the PhD program in Physics at SUNY Stony Brook when he was 20.
+- was accepted into the PhD program in Physics at Stanford, Cornell and SUNY Stony Brook when he was 20.

 - sold the Merit Student Encyclopedia door-to-door as a summer job.

-- received his MA in Physics when he left Stony Brook in 1972.
+- received his MA in Physics when he dropped out of Stony Brook in 1972.

 - married Jane Barley in St Catharines in 1973.